fribbels/Fribbels-Epic-7-Optimizer/README.md

     * JRE: https://java.com/en/download/manual.jsp - Get the 64-bit offline installer
     * JDK: https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html
     * After installing, restart your computer (required!)
-  3. Follow the steps to use either the auto importer or screenshot importer
+  3. Follow the steps to use either the auto importer

 _________________

 ### Setting up the auto importer

-There are two importer options, one that automatically imports gear directly from your game, and one using screenshots.
 The automatic importer is recommended and requires these additional steps:

 ##### First time setup for the automatic importer on Windows